fairlearn/fairlearn/docs/user_guide/datasets.rst

 columns, and the number of missing values.
 Note that the :func:`fairlearn.datasets.fetch_boston` function warns user by default that the dataset contains fairness issues.
 Setting :code:`warn=False` will turn the warning off.
-To return the dataset as a data frame, pass :code:`as_frame=True` and call the *data* attribute.
+To return the dataset as a :class:`pandas.DataFrame`, pass :code:`as_frame=True` and call the *data* attribute.

 For more information about how to use the :code:`fetch_boston` function,